AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

-# Create your first Cosmos DB project
+# Create your first Azure Cosmos DB project

-This section will cover how to create your first Cosmos DB project.
+This section will cover how to create your first Azure Cosmos DB project.
 We'll use a notebook to demonstrate the basic CRUD operations.
 We'll also cover using the Azure Cosmos DB Emulator to test code locally.

 ## Emulator support